DAY 1: Bastia / Patrimonio

 You come next to the pretty village of Cargese, perched on a clifftop overlooking the sea.
 Stroll along the wide beaches and take the time to relax or have a swim.
 Then on to the capital city Ajaccio, your main stop for the day.

-DAY 5 : Ajaccio / Sartene / Porto-Vecchio
+DAY 5 : Ajaccio / Sartene / Bonifacio

 In the morning, take time to stroll around the citadel, Tino Rossi port, Ajaccio market with its local produce, and pay a visit to Maison Bonaparte..

 Heading south now, you have the chance to see many more sites from the opposite direction, and of course, the beaches.
 Pay a visit to Corsica’s largest Genoise tower overlooking the Gulf of Valinco.
-You can stop at Sartene, a very traditional Corsican village with its tall granite houses, before arriving in Porto-Vecchio, a small resort on the east coast and your cosy accommodation for 2 nights.
+You can stop at Sartene, a very traditional Corsican village with its tall granite houses, before arriving near Bonifacio for a stay in a cosy accommodation for 2 nights.

 Don’t miss the opportunity to taste bonifacienne aubergines!
 A true feast!